scribe-security/docs/docs/integrating-scribe/ci-integrations/gitlabci.md

   - curl -sSfL https://get.scribesecurity.com/install.sh | sh -s -- -b /usr/local/bin

 variables:
-  LOGICAL_APP_NAME: demo-project # The app name all these SBOMs will be assosiated with
-  APP_VERSION: 1.0.1 # The app version all these SBOMs will be assosiated with
   # SBOM Author meta data - Optional
   AUTHOR_NAME: John-Smith
   AUTHOR_EMAIL: jhon@thiscompany.com